-He grasps a sheath on his chest, gives it a few practiced flicks, undoing some buckles and a couple of ties, then pulls it off and flips it toward me.
-I snatch it awkwardly and hug it against my chest.
+He grabs one of the sheaths strapped to his chest, gives it a practiced flick, undoing some buckles and a couple of ties, then pulls it off and flips it toward me.
+I snatch it awkwardly out of the air, hugging it close with both hands.
 Much to my relief, I’m able to rig it onto one of my belt loops.

-“So…” I slide the knife into the sheath, tugging and turning it to make sure it’s secure.
-“Who were those guys you were fighting?
-You know, with the—” I make a vague gesture toward my eyes.
+“So…” I slide the knife into the sheath, tugging and turning it to ensure it’s secure.
+“Those guys you were fighting…you know, with the—” I make a vague gesture toward my eyes.
 “The blindfolds?”

 “Nightkeepers,” he says.
 “Lyderea’s elite.
-They skulk through cities and townships, infiltrating gatherings and executing rebels.”
+They skulk through cities, infiltrating gatherings and executing rebels.”

-“They’re blind right?
+“But they’re blind right?
 I mean they would have to be.
-Seeing as they cover their—”
+Seeing as how they cover their—”

 He looks annoyed. “ ‘Undercover?’ ”

 “Sorry—it means to gain your enemy’s trust by pretending to be someone else.”

 He grunts an affirmative.
 “They don’t always wear it.
 When it’s not on their face, it can change their features to a moderate degree.
 It can also alter their body’s appearance, but not by much.”
 He laughs harshly.
 “The Nightkeeper motto is ‘We keep the night at bay.’
 But given their loyalty to Lyderea and her thralls, many joke that it’s ‘We keep the night in place.’ ”